hbirchtree/coffeecutie/README.PressureCooker.md

    - Automatically compresses element array losslessly (downcast to u16 and u8)
  - Texture compression (S3TC/DXT)
    - Compresses PNG, JPG and TGA into DXT5 using libsquish
+   - Supports using libtiff to read TIFF images
    - Can be made configurable for spectrum of DXT1, DXT3 and DXT5
+   - Configurable through `TEXCOOK_MAX_SIZE` and `TEXCOOK_MIN_SIZE`
  - Shader cross-compilation
    - Generates GLSL 3.30, 4.30, 4.60 and ESSL 1.00 and 3.00 source files
-   - Generates OpenGL SPIR-V binary
+   - Generates OpenGL SPIR-V binary- shader.core.330.vert

 ## Accessing pressure-cooked data